jnguyening/Automating_API_Extraction_Python/README.md

-# Automating_Crypto_Web_API_Pull
+# Automating Crypto Website API Extraction Project

 Welcome to my Automating Crypto API Pull project!
-This repository contains scripts and tools for automating the retrieval of cryptocurrency data from web APIs.
+This repository contains scripts and tools for automating the retrieval of cryptocurrency data from CoinMarketCap using APIs.
 This project offers a convenient way to collect and analyze real-time cryptocurrency market data.